Limoncello? How to make it yourself

 Feel free to experiment with infusion and storage times.
 This recipe takes two weeks, but taking longer should produce even better results.

 I recommend using small bottles because the Limoncello has no added preservative so will gradually deteriorate.
-Keep it in the fridge after opening.
+Please keep it in the fridge after opening.

 However, if you prefer a sweeter Limoncello, experiment with increasing the amount of sugar syrup.
 Upping the sugar will also increase the viscosity.
 It may even turn the liquid cloudy (in the same way as water clouds Raki, Pastis or Ouzo).
 Do not be alarmed if this happens!